beman-project/beman/docs/BEMAN_STANDARD.md

 `<library_name>Config.cmake` must be created which exports a `beman::<short_name>` target.

 **[CMAKE.SKIP_TESTS]** RECOMMENDATION: The root `CMakeLists.txt` should not build tests and their dependencies when `BEMAN_<short_name>_BUILD_TESTING` is set to `OFF` (see [CTest docs](https://cmake.org/cmake/help/latest/module/CTest.html) - similar to cmake's `BUILD_TESTING`).
 The option is prefixed with the project so that projects can compose.
 Turning on testing for the top level project should not turn on testing for dependencies.
-Since testing is part of the normal development workflow it is appropriate to set the option on by default for the top level project
+Since testing is part of the normal development workflow it is appropriate to set the option on by default for the top level project.

 Use the following style: